Shape the world's future through technology.

 The Fletcher School at Tufts University is one of America’s oldest and most reputable graduate schools for international affairs.

-Education for your life
+Education for Your Life

 Tailor your experience to your personal goals – choose among multiple global affairs degrees, each with unique concentrations.